PeterBaker644/Dynamic-Table-Generator/README.md

 ## User Story

 ```
-AS A manager or employee
+AS A user
-I WANT to be able to view my entire employee directory at once
+I WANT to be able to view my json data in a table format
-SO THAT I have quick access to their information
+SO THAT I can easily sort and view my information
 ```

 ## License